Performance, Planet, People

 ORIT recognises the fundamental role that renewable energy plays in meeting net zero emissions targets, with an inherently positive impact on the environment.
 ORIT considers environmental factors to mitigate risks associated with the construction and operation of assets, enhancing environmental potential where possible.

-Estimated annual equivalent tonnes of carbon avoided once fully operational (30/09/2023)
+Estimated annual equivalent tonnes of carbon that will be avoided (30/06/2025)

 Examples of Initiatives: